byu-cpe/ecen522r-hw-security/_labs/haha.md

         The project creation process is just needed to unlock the GOWIN Analyzer Oscilloscope (GAO) tool.

     * Go to *Tools > Gowin Analyzer Oscilloscope*.
-Press the folder button.
-Navigate to the location of the provided file (`self_test_fpga_haha3.rao`) and click *Open*.
-Check *Enable Programmer*.
-Press the button with the magnifying glass.
+        * Press the folder button, and navigate to the location of the provided file (`self_test_fpga_haha3.rao`), and click *Open*.
+        * Check *Enable Programmer*, then press the button with the magnifying glass.
 Select *GW1N-9C*.
+If this device does not show up, you may need to change the *Cable* drop-down at the top.
-Check the box below Enable.
-Under Fs File, click the empty field.
-Navigate to the location of the provided file (self_test_fpga_haha3.fs).
+        * Check the box below Enable.
+        * Under Fs File, click the empty field.
+Navigate to the location of the provided file (`self_test_fpga_haha3.fs`).
-Press the small green play button (under Enable Programmer) to program the FPGA.
-After successfully programming, press the F2 key.
+        * Press the small green play button (under *Enable Programmer*, and to the left of *Frequency*) to program the FPGA.
+        * After successfully programming, press the *Auto* button near the top, or press the F2 key shortcut.
+This causes the logic analyzer to run repeatedly, allowing you to observe the signals as they change.

-You should see the two signals.
+    * You should see the two signals.
-a.
-Deliverable: Attach a screenshot of the GOWIN Analyzer Oscilloscope window showing the aforementioned signals.
+        * **REPORT:** Attach a screenshot of the GOWIN Analyzer Oscilloscope window showing the aforementioned signals.
-b.
-Answer the following:
+        * **REPORT:** Answer the following:
-i.
-What is the first signal in the oscilloscope?
-Where is this signal coming from on the board? ii.
-What is the second signal in the oscilloscope?
+            * What is the first signal in the oscilloscope?
 Where is this signal coming from on the board?

-## Acknowledgement
+            * What is the second signal in the oscilloscope?
+Where is this signal coming from on the board?

+### PART IV: Test the Temperature Sensor
+1. Program the microcontroller with the provided `U_TEMP.hex` file.
+The microcontroller will read the data from its internal temperature sensor and send it to the FPGA.
+Put switches S9
+– S6 to “1001” to see the values on the LEDs.
+1. **REPORT:** Add the following:
+    * Attach a photo of the board showing the microcontroller temperature value in your report.
+    * Attach a screenshot of the GOWIN Analyzer Oscilloscope window showing the aforementioned signals.

+### PART V: Test the Flash Memory
+1. Program the microcontroller with the provided `U_FLASH.hex` file.
+The microcontroller will read a signature of the EEPROM and send it to the FPGA.
+Put switches S9 – S6 to `1001` to see the values on the LEDs.
+The LEDs should be showing 00101001 (0x29).
-1. Follow the instructions in the [lab0/Experiment_0_self_test_HaHav3.pdf](https://github.com/byu-cpe/ecen522r_security_student/blob/main/lab0/Experiment_0_self_test_HaHav3.pdf) file.
+1. **REPORT:** Add the following:

-    * For this lab, you will program the microcontroller using the avrdude command found on page 10 of *docs/HaHav3_Software_Installation_Tutorial_Linux.pdf*.
+    * Attach a photo of the board showing the value 0x29 on the LEDs in your report.
+    * Attach a screenshot of the GOWIN Analyzer Oscilloscope window, showing 0x29 for the second signal.

 ## What to Submit

-Create a lab report document that contains the items detailed in the *lab0/Experiment_0_self_test_HaHav3.pdf* file.
-Make sure to save this as *lab0/report.pdf*, and submit using the [submission instructions]({% link _pages/lab_instructions.md %}#submission).
+Create a lab report document that contains the items mentioned above. <span style="color:red">Make sure to save this as *lab0/report.pdf*,</span>
+and submit using the [submission instructions]({% link _pages/lab_instructions.md %}#submission).

 ## Board Issues
 I will post any issues with boards here: